coldfusioncsr/mega/README.md

 - https://www.lifewire.com/why-play-csr-racing-2-4059890

 ### Why do you play within a (well organized) crew?
-- Some season events require you to join a crew
+1. Some season events require you to join a crew
-- To earn more/all Weekly Elite Cup rewards
+2. To earn more rewards from crew essential events
-- To earn more season milestone rewards
+3. To get fun by good teamwork

 ## Goals
 1. 25-30 active members